- 13 minutes to read

 Can I have the same Service appear under two different Domains in the same diagram?

 Yes.
 This matches the existing many-to-many relationship between Services and Domains in the Repository (same model used by BPM).
-A non-blocking warning is shown when you drag a Service into a second lane in the same diagram, but the insert succeeds.
+A non-blocking warning is shown when you drag a Service into a second boundary in the same diagram, but the insert succeeds.

 Next Steps